Best Acoustic-Electric Guitar Under $500

 The laminate-topped guitar is four to five pieces of thin wood pressed together.
 It produces a lower volume and tone, and it is cheap.

 You need to check the construction of the guitars.
 Check the pegs of the guitar that are easy to turn or not.
 To check for shoddy construction, look for excess glue marks or chips.
 Make sure their pieces are securely fastened and do not wiggle or move.

 Consider The Size Of The Body

-If you are playing alone at the concert, you might want to consider a bigger guitar like the dreadnought because you will be playing while seated.
-However, if you are in a band and you move a lot you should consider something slimmer.
+If you are playing alone at the concert, you might want to consider a bigger guitar like the dreadnought.
+However, if you are in a band and you move a lot, you should consider something slimmer.

-There are so many acoustic guitars under $ 500 and will leave May the new and veteran guitar player confused.
-All manufacturers claim that their guitars are the best which most of the time is miss leading.
+There are many acoustic guitars under $ 500, and most people get confused, which is best for them.
+All manufacturers claim that their guitars are the best, which is often confusing.

-But if you do not want to go through all that trouble of researching the best acoustic guitar under $ 500 consider trying out the guitars discussed in this article and choose one that you feel comfortable playing.
+If you do not want to go through all the hassle of researching, try the guitars that discussed in this article and choose one that you feel comfortable playing.